LeeMorinUCF/QMB6358F20/demo_02_programming_intro/README.md

 <img src="ASCII-Table.png" width="500"/>

-This gives us many objects to work with.
+Now we have many objects to work with.
 Now what can we do with them?